-Can you really study to become a viral social media star?
+This course promises to make you a viral social media star

 The Social Star Creator Camp in LA assures major success – but how far can a course take you to becoming the next big vlogger, IG it girl/guy or a Jenner?